greenelab/manubot-gpt-manuscript/manuscript.md

 Prompts for the Methods section were the most challenging to design, especially when the sections included equations.
 The prompt for Methods (Figure @fig:ai_revision) is more focused in keeping the technical details, which was especially important for PhenoPLIER, whose Methods section contains paragraphs with several mathematical expressions.

-We show below the revision of a paragraph in PhenoPLIER that contains two numbered equations:

 ![
+**A paragraph in the Methods section of PhenoPLIER.**
+Original text is on the left and suggested revision on the right.
-](images/diffs/methods/phenoplier-paragraph-01.svg "Diffs - PhenoPLIER methods paragraph 01"){width="100%"}
+](images/diffs/methods/phenoplier-paragraph-01.svg "Diffs - PhenoPLIER methods paragraph 01"){#fig:methods:phenoplier width="100%"}

+We revised a paragraph in PhenoPLIER that contains two numbered equations (Figure @fig:methods:phenoplier).
 The revised text contains very few changes: all the equations, citations and most of the original text was preserved.
 However, we found it remarkable how the model identified a mistake in the original text (line 8) and fixed it in the revision (line 7).
 Indeed, the equation with the univariate model used by PrediXcan (lines 4 to 6 in the original) includes the *true* effect size $\gamma_l$ (`\gamma_l`) instead of the *estimated* one $\hat{\gamma}_l$ (`\hat{\gamma}_l`).